Staff Profile

 Biography

-Before joining Buckinghamshire New University in 2021, I worked as a Practice Development Midwife, supporting professional educational development in the clinical environment.
-I have been a qualified midwife for over 20 years and have worked with in all areas of midwifery, with my last role as a Coordinating Senior Midwife on labour ward.
+• Before joining Buckinghamshire New University in 2021, I worked as a Practice Development Midwife, supporting professional education development in the clinical environment.
+I have been a qualified midwife for over 20 years and have worked within all areas of midwifery, with my last role as Coordinating Senior Midwife on Labour Ward.

-In 2019 undertook a Project Manager Specialist Midwife role with Health Education England where I helped to develop and deliver the North West London Maternity Support Worker Apprenticeship Programme.
-This was a pilot project, linked to the Maternity Transformation Programme as part of Better Births recommendations.
-My involvement in the programme lasted 24 months and was a key driver for the development of subsequent MSW Apprenticeships that were established Nationwide.
+I am a real advocate for fostering growth and development and widening access to the midwifery profession through MSW Apprenticeships.
+Prior to joining BNU, I undertook the role of Project Manager Specialist Midwife with Health Education England in 2019.
+In this role I helped to develop and deliver the North-West London Maternity Support Worker Apprenticeship Programme.
+This was a pilot project linked to the Maternity Transformation Programme as part of Better Births recommendations and was a key driver for the development of subsequent MSW Apprenticeships that were established nationwide.

-I have many career highlights, but most rewarding has been supporting and nurturing those within my care – this includes the establishment of new families but also students to support their transition into professional practice.
+I have many career highlights, but most rewarding has been supporting and providing a respectful, compassionate environment for individuals as they navigate their journey - this includes the establishment of new families, but also nurturing our students to support their transition into professional practice.

 Course(s)